 Tip: You can also add colorful tassels to your bookmark by punching a hole at the top and tying a bunch of yarn through the hole.

 Book Pairing: We love starting any activity with our children by pulling them close and sharing a good book together.
 That said, with bookmark crafts it can also make sense to save the reading for last, so you can put your new bookmark to use!
 With a picture book that you read straight through, you can use the bookmark as a tool to draw attention to print rather than to mark your page.
 Just put it under each line of text as you read, sliding it along the line as needed.

 We recommend pairing this DIY bookmark activity with the book The Real Santa by Nancy Redd.
 Alternatively, browse our list of winter holiday picture books by black authors for some other awesome Christmas reads for kids, or snag your favorite holiday book and snuggle up for story time.

 Want to make more bookmarks?
 If you love these Christmas-themed bookmarks, try our other easy make-your-own-bookmark tutorials: cute DIY cat bookmark, DIY fruit-slice corner bookmark, DIY chunky tassel bookmark, DIY elastic bookmark, DIY cut-out-shape bookmark.
 Or get access to all of our bookmark printables when you sign up for our free VIP (Very Intentional Parent) Vault of resources.

-And remember, MayaSmart.com is your one-stop-shop for raising a reader, from evidence-based advice (like answers to parents’ top questions about teaching kids their ABCs) to fun activities that support key literacy learning and recommendations of great reads.
+And remember, MayaSmart.com is your one-stop-shop for raising a reader, from evidence-based advice (like how to teach kids their ABCs) to fun activities that support key literacy learning and recommendations of great reads.
 Browse around the site for more tips and tutorials!